 The size of the container you choose will ultimately determine what you can put into it, thus the items you select from the list may have to be adjusted down (or up) to accommodate the size of the container.

 The list of items that should be in any good Survival Medical Kit are not complicated, nor are they expensive.
 (The quantities of a required item will ultimately be determined by the number of people the Medical Kit will be supporting.)
 Remember, the list WILL NOT INCLUDE those specialized items or medications you or your family may currently require or that you project may become necessary in the future.
 It also will not take into account your level of medical expertise.
 (If you're a surgeon, or a dentist, for example, you'll obviously want to take along some extra, more specialized equipment.)

-Almost all of the items on the list can be purchased at any good pharmacy such as Walgreen's.
-Some items, such as a field Surgical Kit may require you to shop at a Medical supply store, or on-line.
+Almost all of the items on the Medical Supplies list can be purchased at any good pharmacy such as Walgreen's.
+Some items, such as a field surgical Kit may require you to visit a Medical supply store, or to shop on-line.

-The bottom line is: Your basic Medical Kit will be vastly superior to a basic First Aid kit yet won't cost you much more.
+The bottom line is: Your Survival Medical Kit will be vastly superior to a basic 1st-aid Kit yet won't cost you much more.
 (And perhaps not as much.)

-TIP: Stay away from diagnostic tools that require batteries.
-While convenient, they won't do you any good if the batteries die, or the device gets wet or damaged.
+TIP: If possible, stay away from diagnostic tools that require batteries While convenient, they won't do you any good if the batteries die and there are no spares available, or the device gets wet or damaged.